urcsc170/2020-spring-csc170/lab18-google-analytics/instructions.md

 Here you will copy the tracking code from Google Analytics and paste it into the HTML code of your Project 2.
 Be prepared to edit your Project 2 index.html file.

 - Copy the **Tracking Code** to your computer's clipboard.<br>*The "tracking code" is that entire JavaScript snippet, including the opening and closing `<script>` tags – not just the UA number.*
 - Open your Project 2 **index.html** file in a text editor.

-- [ ] Paste the tracking code into the bottom of your HTML, just *above* the closing `</body>` tag.
+- [ ] Paste the tracking code into the HEAD of your code.

-  - Note: Google says to put the tracking code in the HEAD of your code.
-That's okay ...just not the Professor's preference for reasons explained in a previous lecture.
+- Note: the Professor says his preference is to always put JavaScript (which is what the Google tracking code is), into the bottom of your code, right above the closing BODY tag.
+But in this case, because Google says to put it in the HEAD, you need to do that.
 - [ ] Save the HTML file and re-upload it to the web server.

 ## Step 4: Browse your Account